wohaco/despace/venus.md

    1. [Venera‑5](venera_5_6.md) (1969.01.05), [Venera‑6](venera_5_6.md) (1969.01.10).
 Landers during the descent from 55 to 18 km measured the temperature (from 25 to 320 °C), pressure (from 0.5 to 27 bar), illumination & chemical composition of the planet's atmosphere, which was: 97 % CO₂, 2 % N₂, O₂<1 %, found traces of water vapor.
    1. [Venera‑7](venera_7.md) (1970.08.17).
 Venera 7 returned a temperature of 474 °C & a pressure of 92 MPa.
 Venera 7 has shown that the atmosphere is 97 % carbon dioxide.
    1. [Venera‑8](venera_8.md) (1972.03.27).
 With the help of Venera 8, a high-altitude profile of the atmosphere was built.
 For the first time, the descending luminous flux was measured in the range from 55 km to the surface.
 These first high-altitude profiles of sunlight flux proved to be sufficient to explain the nature of high temperature due to the greenhouse effect.
 They also made it possible for the first time to estimate the location of clouds in the atmosphere of Venus & to make the assumption about the presence of a sub-cloud haze.
 Wind speed at an altitude of 50 km & at the surface was measured.
    1. [Mariner-10](mariner_10.md) (1973.11.04).
 Using Mariner 10, 4 cloud layers were detected (due to temperature changes that are not typical for the existing temperature profile).
 In General, the cloud layers could be divided into two: the lower & upper layers, which never mix with each other.
 Along the equator, areas of high pressure were found where solar heating generated convective flows that disrupted the main movement of clouds & created vortices tending toward the poles.
-At the equator, the speed of clouds was about 100 m/s, in the polar regions it reached 200 m/s, at the poles it could be transonic.
+At the equator, the speed of clouds was about 100 m/s, in the polar regions it reached 200 m/s, at the poles it could be ultrasonic.
    1. [Venera‑9](venera_9_10.md) (1975.06.08), [Venera‑10](venera_9_10.md) (1975.06.14).
 Venera 9 measured clouds.
 It also measured atmospheric chemicals.
 Other measurements included surface pressure of about 9.1 MPa, temperature of 485 °C, & surface light levels.
 Venera 10 measured a surface windspeed.
 Other measurements included atmospheric pressure at various heights, & temperature, & surface light levels.
    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 Below the altitude of 50 km the temperatures measured by the four probes are identical to within a few degrees.
 They are between 448 °C & 459 °C on the surface.
 The ground pressure is between 86.2 bar & 94.5 bar.
 The reconstituted trajectory of atmospheric probes was determined that the wind averaged a speed of 200 m/s in the middle cloud layer at 50 m/s at the base of these clouds & just 1 m/s at the ground.
 Overall data from airborne sensors confirmed, while specifying the data obtained by the Soviet space probe Venera program that preceded this mission.
    1. [Venera‑11](venera_11_12.md) (1978.09.09), [Venera‑12](venera_11_12.md) (1978.09.14).
 Venera 11 & 12 determined the density gradient of the atmosphere, the region of opacity, determined the chemical composition of cloud aerosols & finally clarified the overall composition of the atmosphere. high‑altitude profiles of horizontal wind speed & direction were obtained.
 The profile of water vapor content is constructed.